The Importance of a Driver’s License

 Class E License – Commercial Driver’s License (CDL)

 A Class E license is a Commercial Driver’s License (CDL).
 It allows drivers to operate larger vehicles such as buses, trucks, and tractor-trailers.
-This type of license has higher requirements and restrictions than the Class D license.
+This license type has higher requirements and restrictions than the Class D license.

 Requirements for obtaining Class E CDL

-- Pass the skills test which includes pre-trip inspection, basic vehicle control, and on-road driving.
-The test must be taken in the same type of vehicle that the driver will operate for employment purposes.
+• Pass the skills test, which includes pre-trip inspection, essential vehicle control, and on-road driving.
+For employment purposes, the test must be taken in the same type of vehicle that the driver will operate.

 Restrictions on Class E CDL

-- No driving more than 10 hours in one day or more than 60 hours in one week without taking an 8-hour break between shifts.
+• Driving up to 10 hours in one day or more than 60 hours in one week with taking an 8-hour break between shifts.

 Endorsements available for Class E Commercial Drivers License (CDL)